taikoxyz/docs/src/content/docs/resources/faqs.md

 ## How do I get ETH on the Taiko Hekla network?

-You can use the official [Taiko bridge](https://bridge.hekla.taiko.xyz/) to send your ETH from the Holesky network to the Taiko Hekla network.
+You can use the official <a href="https://bridge.hekla.taiko.xyz/" target="_blank" rel="noopener noreferrer">Taiko bridge</a> to send your ETH from the Holesky network to the Taiko Hekla network.